 Alburez-Gutierrez, D. (2021).
 “The demographic drivers of grief and memory after genocide in Guatemala”.
 MPIDR Working Paper.
 Rostock: Max Planck Institute for Demographic Research.
 DOI:10.4054/MPIDR-WP-2021-003.

 Williams, I. and Alburez-Gutierrez, D. (2021).
 “Mortality change and its impact on child survival.”
 MPIDR Working Paper.
 Rostock: Max Planck Institute for Demographic Research.DOI: 10.4054/MPIDR-WP-2021-001.

 Riffe, T., Acosta, E., Aburto, J. M., Alburez-Gutierrez, D., et al. (2020) “COVerAGE-DB: a database of age-structured COVID-19 cases and deaths”.
 MPIDR Working Paper.
 Rostock: Max Planck Institute for Demographic Research.
 DOI:10.4054/MPIDR-WP-2020-032.

 The full text of my PhD thesis is available online:

 Alburez-Gutierrez, D. (2018).
 Beyond excess mortality: the demographic life of a Mayan community after a war of massacres.
 PhD thesis, The London School of Economics and Political Science (LSE).

 A summary of the thesis can be found in these three presentations given at the Latin American Social Sciences Institute, Guatemala 25 April 2019 (in Spanish):

 I also prepared three posters (in a #betterposter format) to highlight some of the main results.
 For now, they are only available in Spanish:

-Blog posts and media
+Blog posts and science communication